 The HTA specifically promotes teaching projects that enable its courses of study to be better networked with partner theatres.
 These include workshop and in-depth programmes at the theatres or innovative production formats.
 Since 2007, the HTA has also organized an interdisciplinary lecture series every semester on current topics and questions at various locations.

-Together with the Frankfurt LAB, the HTA has been awarding funding of up to EUR 6,000 for artistic research projects by former students every year since 2014.
+Together with the Frankfurt LAB, the HTA has been awarding funding for artistic research projects by former students every year since 2014.
+From 2022 on, the fundings are framed as two months scholarships, with a total funding of 5.000,00 EUR per scholar.
 In line with the consideration that the potential for artistic research lies mainly in the mutual and respective disassociation of art and science, project ideas characterised by institutional critique and those that have been unable to find funding via the usual promotional structures, are explicitly welcomed.
 Projects examining artistic formats for audiences of young growing people or projects with site-specific approaches are also welcome.
 The funding is intended to create free space, particularly for artistic projects that cannot be realised within the conventional production frameworks at theatrical institutions (e. g. precisely because of their research requirements).
 The programme also aims to strengthen the HTA’s alumni network.

 Mainly for material cost funding, the HTA also supports independent creative and course projects conducted by students from at least two HTA programmes, or which take place at one of the HTA partner theatres.